 Storytellers tell many different types of tales: myths, legends and folktales (from many cultures), fairy tales, true tales, tall tales, old tales, new tales, funny tales, sad tales, and anything in between.

-Storytelling is an age-old art in revival, with festivals and events in many communities.
-As such it is now recognized and supported by such bodies as the Canada Council for the Arts, the Department of Heritage of the Government of Canada, the Ontario Arts Council, and the City of Ottawa.
+Storytelling is currently experiencing a revival, with festivals and events in many communities.
+As such it is now a recognized art form and supported by such bodies as the Canada Council for the Arts, the Department of Heritage of the Government of Canada, the Ontario Arts Council, and the City of Ottawa.